rjNemo/meal_planner/README.md

 - put a preloader
 - route bad request to notFOund (exple: /categories/string, when search results is null)
+  - Use ErrorBoundaries component ?
 - add sidenav on mobile
 - contact form
+- override Router with scoll to top function